dacs30/web-socket-api/README.md

 ### (extra) 4.
 Want to run in the client?

 I created a simple client that connects to the server and sends different types of messages.
 The client was built using Next js and has a simple UI that allows you to send messages to the server.
-Chedk the repo link below.
+Check the repo link below.

 [WebSocket Client](https://github.com/dacs30/websocket-next-client)